Skelmis/DnD-Quickrefs/readme.md

 - The heart's fortress may seem strong, but its true strength lies in the courage to lower the drawbridge and welcome others in
 - I'm a collection of fragmented mirrors, hoping to be pieced together into a reflection that holds the depth and authenticity of a true self
 - I'm in a labyrinth of what-ifs, and each turn I take is one more step away from the path I need to walk
-- Failure is not th end; it's the quiet pause before the next attempt
+- Failure is not the end; it's the quiet pause before the next attempt

 ---